duneanalytics/docs/docs/migrations/index.md

 ## Dune's Query Engines

-Dune currently supports three different query engines:
+Dune formerly supported three different query engines:

 - DuneSQL
-- SparkSQL
+- SparkSQL (shut down)
-- PostgreSQL
+- PostgreSQL (shut down)

-The SparkSQL and PostgreSQL query engines are being deprecated and will be replaced by DuneSQL.
+The SparkSQL and PostgreSQL query engines were deprecated and are replaced by DuneSQL.
 You can read more about the decisions to sunset the old query engines in the [announcement post](https://dune.com/blog/introducing-dune-sql).

 **You should use the [migration tool](migration-tool.md) to try and translate your queries.
 If you run into issues, please let us know by [creating an issue](https://github.com/duneanalytics/harmonizer/issues).**

 ## Sunsetting Schedule

 We are progressively disabling the ability to create new queries on the old query engines.
 You can read up on the stages of that in the table below.
-The final date of the sunsetting will be **30/07/2023** when the old query engines will no longer receive new data and all executions will stop.
+The final date of the sunsetting was **30/07/2023**.
+The old query engines will no longer receive new data and there is no more executions.

 ### SparkSQL